tonethar/IGME-330-Master/notes/HW-ajax-4.md

 <hr>

-- Here is our first attempt at encoding the pet names - not bad, but let's move on and see if we can do better
+- Here is our first attempt at encoding the pet names

+**data/simple-pet-names.json**

 ```json
 {